 What is the extent of oil and gas production in your jurisdiction?

 Lebanon has taken the first steps towards becoming an oil and gas producing country.
 It has established a modern oil and gas legal and contractual regime and is in the process of developing its nascent oil and gas sector.
-Although no exploration or production activities have started yet, exploratory drilling activities are expected to commence as soon as the first licensing round resumes, pending the issuance of two decrees by the Council of Ministers related to the delineation of blocks and to the model exploration and production agreement (EPA).
+Exploration or production activities have yet to begin; however, exploratory drilling activities are expected to commence soon, as on January 4 2017 the Lebanese Council of Ministers approved two major decrees that are fundamental for the kick-off of the offshore activities in the country and are related to the delineation of blocks and the model exploration and production agreement (EPA).

 How does domestic energy consumption break down with respect to oil and gas, as well as imports and exports?

 Consumption Lebanon depends entirely on imports of fuel for energy.
 Consumption of energy has increased steadily over the last few years.
 Primary energy sources include gasoline, gas oil, fuel oil and diesel oil.

 - 134,000 barrels of crude oil per day;

 - 55,000 barrels of distillate fuel oil per day;